The first haircut

 Tzitzis or tzitzit are "fringes" or "tassels" worn by observant Jews on the corners of four-cornered garments, including the "tallit" (prayer shawl).
 They are worn only by men.

-Many non-Hasidic and non-Orthodox families also observe the tradition of cutting the hair of their son for the first time when he is three years old.
+Many non-Hasidic and non-Orthodox families also observe the tradition of cutting the son's hair for the first time when he is three years old.

 Some boys in Israel get their first haircut on the holiday called "Lag Ba'omer".
 The event is held in the tomb of Rabbi Simeon bar Yohai located in the town of Meron.